timsee/ArduCor/samples/server/README.md

 # Server

-This sample is meant for controlling _RGB-LED-Routines_ wirelessly without using the Arduino Yun samples.
+This sample is meant for controlling _ArduCor_ wirelessly without using the Arduino Yun samples.
 Instead, we use a computer running this server as a passthrough which takes UDP packets and sends them over serial to one or more arduino devices.

 ## <a name="hardware"></a>Required Hardware

-* An Arduino running a serial sample of `RGB-LED-Routines`
+* An Arduino running a serial sample of `ArduCor`
 * A computer running python 2.7
 * A usb cable for communication between the Arduino and Raspberry Pi